Gavin-Bowers/lampCode/README.md

 		python get-pip.py

 Step 3.
-	Use pip to install numpy, matplotlib, scipy, pygame, and sounddevice (if you have issues later, check requirements.txt for specific versions)
+	Use pip to install numpy, matplotlib, scipy, pygame, pySerial, and sounddevice (if you have issues later, check requirements.txt for specific versions)

 Step 4.